Kompoman32/Reforger-ProjectSonar/tutorial/README.md

 <picture><img src="./images/19.png" alt="image-19.png" style="width:auto; height: 300px"></picture>

-### Getting a list of track lengths using a script (Windows)
+### Getting a list of track lengths using a powershell script (Windows)

-0. if you know how to execute scripts go to point 4.
+0. if you know how to execute scripts see point 4.
 1. Open PowerShell as administrator.
 2. Check execution policy by ```Get-ExecutionPolicy``` and remember printed value (for further reverting).
 3. Set new execution policy by ```Set-ExecutionPolicy RemoteSigned``` and approve it by type ```A```.
 4. Download ```getTimes.ps1``` file.
 5. Go to directory with file ```getTimes.ps1``` by command ```cd <Path>```
 6. execute ```./getTimes.ps1``` with first argument of directory with music tracks **in brackets**

+> [!IMPORTANT]
+>  Brackets around path and backslash at the end of the path are important

 7. If you need - revert old execution policy by ```Set-ExecutionPolicy <remembered-policy>```.

-> [!IMPORTANT]
->  Brackets around path and backslash at the end of the path is important

 <picture><img src="./images/25.png" alt="image-19.png" style="width:100%"></picture>